 Advanced Pacemakers, ICDs Reduce Risk of Death for Those With Heart Failure

-ICDs Reduce Sudden Death Risks continued...
+ICDs Reduce Sudden Death Risks

-this type of heart failure to receive standard drug therapy or drug therapy plus an ICD.
+In the study, researchers randomly assigned 458 people with this type of heart failure to receive standard drug therapy or drug therapy plus an ICD.
 The participants were then followed for nearly two-and-a-half years.

 Valuable Information, but Proceed With Caution

 In an editorial that accompanies the study, Joseph G. Rogers, MD, and Michael E. Cain, MD, of Washington University School of Medicine, say these studies add critical new information about the use of the new generation of advanced pacemakers and implantable defibrillators to prevent future complications.

 They say that until now, trials evaluating this approach have been small and evaluated the quality of life, exercise performance, and other heart performance factors.
 This new data on their health benefits in reducing illness and death is needed as doctors begin to use these relatively expensive therapies in a larger group of patients.